-Below are frequently asked questions (FAQs) that you may have about transitioning to adult care with Turner Syndrome.
+There are common frequently asked questions that you may have about the process of transitioning a child to adult care.
 These questions and answers are meant to be used as general information to help you learn more about the process of transitioning care.

 Why is it important to transition from pediatric to adult care?

 As girls with TS become older, doctor visits may become less frequent but not any less important.
 Without a good transition into adult care, girls do not follow up or get any age-appropriate screenings which leads to less than optimal health outcomes in the future.
 The process of transitioning care is an ideal time to promote independent self-care knowledge and behaviors that will create better lifestyle habits going into adulthood.